discoproject/disco/doc/howto/worker.rst

         The value of the :envvar:`DISCO_DATA` setting.

    "ddfs_data"
-        The value of the :envvar:`DDFS_ROOT` setting.
+        The value of the :envvar:`DDFS_DATA` setting.
 This can be used to read :ref:`DDFS <ddfs>` data directly from the local filesystem after it has been ascertained that the :ref:`DDFS
         <ddfs>` data is indeed local to the current host.